 3.2.3.4.
 Implementation of turbulence models in AeroSol and validation continuous transition from RANS to DNS, even for complex flow configurations (e.g. without directions of spatial homogeneity).
 As for the discontinuous Galerkin method available presently in AeroSol, it is the best suited and versatile method able to meet the requirements of accuracy, stability and cost related to the local (varying) level of resolution of the turbulent flow at hand, regardless of its configuration complexity.
-This task is part of a the European project iHybrid, coordinated by TU Berlin, that we are currently writting in collaboration with two of our industrial partners, EDF and PSA.
+The first step in this direction was taken in 2017 during the internship of Axelle Perraud, who has implemented a turbulence model (k- ω -SST) in the Aerosol library.